 - Documenting releases

-- Monitoring for impacts on the target weed, nontarget species, and the environment
+- Monitoring for impacts on the host weed, nontarget species, and the environment

-For more information about monitoring biocontrol agents, contact your state department of agriculture or land-grant university.
+For more information about monitoring BCAs, contact your state department of agriculture or land-grant university.

-The use of unapproved natural enemies [that is, accidentally introduced species such as Larinus carlinae (formerly L. planus), thistle seedhead weevil, Chaetorellia succinea, yellow starthistle seedhead fly, Coniatus splendidulus, saltcedar weevil, and Cassida rubiginosa, thistle tortoise beetle] as biological control agents is not recommended because of their potential negative nontarget impacts.
+The use of unapproved natural enemies [that is, accidentally introduced species such as Larinus carlinae (formerly L. planus), thistle seedhead weevil, Chaetorellia succinea, yellow starthistle seedhead fly, Coniatus splendidulus, saltcedar weevil, and Cassida rubiginosa, thistle tortoise beetle] as BCAs is not recommended because these unapproved natural enemies have the potential to cause negative nontarget impacts.
 In addition, the thistle seedhead weevil, Rhinocyllus conicus, and the root/crown weevil, Trichosirocalus horridus, are no longer approved for interstate shipment because of concerns over potential impacts to native thistle species.
-As of 2009, the USDA-APHIS suspended all permits for the interstate movement of the saltcedar beetle Diorhabda carinulata (formerly D. elongata).
-Recently, the accidentally introduced houndstongue root weevil, Mogulones crucifer (formerly M. cruciger), was listed as a pest by USDA-APHIS-PPQ.
-Movement of this insect may result in severe penalties, as stated in the PPQ Pest Alert; “Unauthorized collection, transportation, and release of Mogulones crucifer as a biological control agent against houndstongue in the United States is a criminal violation of the Endangered Species Act, with penalties for punishable offenses ranging from a maximum fine of up to $50,000 or imprisonment for 1 year, or both, and civil penalties of up to $25,000 per violation.
+As of 2009, USDA APHIS suspended all permits for the interstate movement of the saltcedar beetle, Diorhabda carinulata (formerly D. elongata).
+Recently, the accidentally introduced houndstongue root weevil, Mogulones crucifer (formerly M. cruciger), was listed as a pest by USDA APHIS PPQ.
+Movement of this insect may result in severe penalties, as stated in the PPQ Pest Alert; “Unauthorized collection, transportation, and release of Mogulones crucifer as a BCA against houndstongue in the United States is a criminal violation of the Endangered Species Act, with penalties for punishable offenses ranging from a maximum fine of up to $50,000 or imprisonment for 1 year, or both, and civil penalties of up to $25,000 per violation.
 These actions are also a violation of the Plant Protection Act, with fines of up to $250,000 per count for noncompliance, or up to $1 million per adjudication if the violation is willful.”